FAMILY DIGITAL WELLNESS GUIDE

 Algorithm – The way a computer program has been designed to process how someone uses the Internet or an app, and use that information to customize what that user sees displayed.
 For example, if a user frequently visits a specific person’s social media account, posts from that account will appear before other, less frequently visited accounts.

-AMA – Abbreviation for “ask me anything,” often in the title of a social media-based conversation where readers ask a respondent questions in real time.
+AMA – Internet abbreviation for “ask me anything,” often in the title of a social media-based conversation where readers ask a respondent questions in real time.

-Anxiety – A heightened feeling of stress or worry.
+Anxiety – A mental health disorder characterized by heightened feelings of stress, fear or worry.

 App – Short for “application,” a program downloaded to a phone, tablet, or computer.